 The Associate Level training is an intensive, 60 to 70-hour two-week course.
 It is designed for teachers and professionals who intend to work with students in small group remediation or in one-on-one tutorials.
 It is also appropriate for general education teachers who would like more complete understanding of the structure of language and multisensory instruction techniques for whole class teaching.
-This summer, we are offering two sessions: May 28-June7 and July 8-19.
+This summer, we are offering two sessions: June 1-12 and June 15-26.

 Course Topics include:

 - The nature of dyslexia and reading problems

 - Introduction to and practice in lesson planning and delivery

 - Structure and History of the English Language